MLDawn/MLDawn-Projects/README.md

 # MLDawn-Projects
-This repository contains projects defined in the blog posts by www.mldawn.com
+This repository contains projects defined in the blog posts by www.mldawn.com.
+The codes are heavily commented so one should not have difficulties understanding them.
+Below, for every scripts, we will provide an explanation and just so you know, the codes are not modular in any shape or form.
+In other words, by running a single scripts about, say, Stochastic Gradient Descent (SGD), you will see all the outputs.
+This is not good coding practice, however, makes understanding and following the steps easier in these certain